Tickling Kids Can Do More Harm Than Good

 But my child asks to be tickled

 When tickling has been one of the main options for being playfully close in a family, children will ask for it.
 Their need to be close and to feel your enjoyment beaming toward them is stronger than their fear of being trapped by tickling.
 So they want it.
-When his Mom began to play without tickling him, one four-year-old I know told her, “I didn’t really like it very much, but it was the only way you would play with me!”
+When a Mom began to play without tickling their child, one four-year-old I know told her, “I didn’t really like it very much, but it was the only way you would play with me!”

 One way to transition from tickling to tussling and playful contact that allows the child to be in charge is to pretend to tickle when tickling is requested.
-Wiggle your fingers close to your child’s tummy or sides, and make your usual playful threats, but keep your hands an inch or two away from her body, letting her laugh and laugh without taking the chance of trapping her.
-If your child tickles you in return, you can playfully writhe and try to get away—she’s making you the victim in a role-reversal that lets her offload any tension she may feel about tickling.
-It’s not fair, but she gets to really tickle, and you don’t!
+Wiggle your fingers close to your child’s tummy or sides, and make your usual playful threats, but keep your hands an inch or two away from their body, letting them laugh and laugh without taking the chance of trapping them.
+If your child tickles you in return, you can playfully writhe and try to get away—they are making you the victim in a role-reversal that lets them offload any tension they may feel about tickling.
+It’s not fair, but they get to really tickle, and you don’t!

 Other kinds of playful physical contact are great, if you offer your child the initiative

-You kiss your child’s toes, and then let go and see what response she has.
-If she gets up and runs away, you can lumber after her on hands and knees, trying for a long time before you finally kiss a toe again, with lots of laughter in the chase.
-Or you bury your head in her tummy, then pull back and grin as she decides what she wants to do.
-If she laughs and lies there, waiting, you can try it again.
+You kiss your child’s toes, and then let go and see what response they have.
+If they get up and runs away, you can lumber after them on hands and knees, trying for a long time before you finally kiss a toe again, with lots of laughter in the chase.
+Or you bury your head in their tummy, then pull back and grin as they decide what they want to do.
+If they laugh and lie there, waiting, you can try it again.
 Children love us to come close, to play games and to be playful.
 We just need to keep giving them chances to guide the play, so we don’t become overbearing without knowing it.

 Thoughtfulness about play with our children doesn’t mean being extremely careful.
 It does mean putting in just a few guidelines that help us to balance the power between our children and ourselves while play proceeds.
 When we phase out tickling, we’re able to phase in play that our children will invent, play that works better to expand their sense that we love and support them.